OpenChargingCloud/WWCP_OICP/README.md

 2. The mutual authentication (TLS client certificates) with Hubject must be set up.
 3. Your server(s) must be registered within the Hubject firewalls.

+You can of course skip *2.* and *3.* when you use this software for your (internal) testing purposes only.

 ### Versions

 - [OICP v2.2](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/dotNetFramework/WWCP_OICPv2.2) is deprecated and only left for reference